algovaani/dealics-backend/BITBUCKET_PIPELINE_SETUP.md

 ## Files Included in Deployment

-The pipeline transfers these files to your servers:
+The pipeline transfers these files to your server:
 - `dist/` - Compiled TypeScript code
 - `package.json` - Dependencies and scripts
 - `package-lock.json` - Locked dependency versions